jpetrucciani/hubspot3/README.rst

 at the time of writing, HubSpot has the following limits in place for API requests:

+Free & Starter:

 * 10 requests per second
+* 250,000 requests per day.

+Professional & Enterprise:

+* 10 requests per second
-* 40,000 requests per day.
-This daily limit resets at midnight based on the time zone setting of the HubSpot account
+* 500,000 requests per day.

+This daily limit resets at midnight based on the time zone setting of the HubSpot account.
+There is also an additional addon you can purchase for more requests.

 Retrying API Calls
 ------------------